-The early history has survived in document form – for example, the edict of 1282, which demanded that all corn grown in Morpeth should be ground at the Lord’s Mill.
+The early history has survived in document form.
+For example, the edict of 1282, which demanded that all corn grown in Morpeth should be ground at the Lord’s Mill.
 That edict was still being enforced in the 18th century.

 The Friends have a list of important artefacts that still exist.
 Their location is known.
 Their ownership is known.
 In some cases, promises have been made that if a museum existed, artefacts would be given or loaned on a long-term basis to it.

+Friends of Morpeth Museum was established in 2001 and works closely with the Morpeth Antiquarian Society.
 It is the belief of the Friends that the treasures of Morpeth should be brought together in one place, properly cared for and put on display to the general public.

 You can help us by becoming a member, donations are always very welcome, making a bequest in your will or playing the Northumberland Lottery